Current Size: 100%

-The Quincy Council on Aging SWAP program enables seniors to work 87.5 hours a year and earn $8/hour toward their real estate taxes.
-For more information, call 617-376-1249.
+The Quincy Council on Aging SWAP program enables seniors to work 87.5 hours a year and earn $8/hour toward abatement on their taxes.
+For more information, call 617-376-1243.

-Find current gas prices in Quincy and surrounding towns, plus gas saving tips.
+Find current gas prices in Quincy and surrounding towns, plus gas-related news.

 Sign up for a Senior and Transportation Access Pass (T.A.P.) to receive discounted travel on MBTA bus and subway routes.

 The Quincy Council on Aging provides free medical transportation to Quincy's seniors, with at least two weeks notice.
-The Council's Trans-Van Program for Social Transportation is is a fee-based; a three-month pass costs $20.00, or a pass for a year costs $75.00.
-Seniors are taken to church, movies, CVS, library, social function, etc. This program requires a two-day notice.
+The Council's Trans-Van Program for Social Transportation is fee-based - a three-month pass costs $20 or a pass for a year costs $75.
+Seniors are taken to church, movies, CVS, library, social functions, etc. This program requires a two-day notice.
 To arrange transportation, please call 617-376-1242.

 Tools and advice for energy savings.